Practical Guide to TLS, Security Headers, and SSO Readiness

 Add Content Security Policy:

-In Rails, add this in config/initializers/content_security_policy.rb
+In Rails, add this in config/initializers/content_security_policy.rb: ```ruby

 Rails.application.config.content_security_policy do |policy|